Aminebenmansour/AutoRecon/README.md

 ## Testimonials

-> defansy was invaluable during my OSCP exam, in that it saved me from the tedium of executing my active information gathering commands myself.
+> defensy was invaluable during my OSCP exam, in that it saved me from the tedium of executing my active information gathering commands myself.
 I was able to start on a target with all of the information I needed clearly laid in front of me.
 I would strongly recommend this utility for anyone in the PWK labs, the OSCP exam, or other environments such as VulnHub or HTB.
 It is a great tool for both people just starting down their journey into OffSec and seasoned veterans alike.
 Just make sure that somewhere between those two points you take the time to learn what's going on "under the hood" and how / why it scans what it does.
 >
 >\- b0ats (rooted 5/5 exam hosts)

 > Wow, what a great find!
-Before using defansy, ReconScan was my goto enumeration script for targets because it automatically ran the enumeration commands after it finds open ports.
+Before using defensy, ReconScan was my goto enumeration script for targets because it automatically ran the enumeration commands after it finds open ports.
 The only thing missing was the automatic creation of key directories a pentester might need during an engagement (exploit, loot, report, scans).
 Reconnoitre did this but didn't automatically run those commands for you.
-I thought ReconScan that was the bee's knees until I gave defansy a try.
+I thought ReconScan that was the bee's knees until I gave defensy a try.
 It's awesome!
 It combines the best features of Reconnoitre (auto directory creation) and ReconScan (automatically executing the enumeration commands).
 All I have to do is run it on a target or a set of targets and start going over the information it has already collected while it continues the rest of scan.
 The proof is in the pudding :) Passed the OSCP exam!
 Kudos to Tib3rius!
 >
 >\- werk0ut

-> A friend told me about defansy, so I gave it a try in the PWK labs. defansy launches the common tools we all always use, whether it be nmap or nikto, and also creates a nice subfolder system based on the targets you are attacking.
-The strongest feature of defansy is the speed; on the OSCP exam I left the tool running in the background while I started with another target, and in a matter of minutes I had all of the defansy output waiting for me. defansy creates a file full of commands that you should try manually, some of which may require tweaking (for example, hydra bruteforcing commands).
+> A friend told me about defensy, so I gave it a try in the PWK labs. defensy launches the common tools we all always use, whether it be nmap or nikto, and also creates a nice subfolder system based on the targets you are attacking.
+The strongest feature of defensy is the speed; on the OSCP exam I left the tool running in the background while I started with another target, and in a matter of minutes I had all of the defensy output waiting for me. defensy creates a file full of commands that you should try manually, some of which may require tweaking (for example, hydra bruteforcing commands).
 It's good to have that extra checklist.
 >
 >\- tr3mb0 (rooted 4/5 exam hosts)

-> Being introduced to defansy was a complete game changer for me while taking the OSCP and establishing my penetration testing methodology. defansy is a multi-threaded reconnaissance tool that combines and automates popular enumeration tools to do most of the hard work for you.
+> Being introduced to defensy was a complete game changer for me while taking the OSCP and establishing my penetration testing methodology. defensy is a multi-threaded reconnaissance tool that combines and automates popular enumeration tools to do most of the hard work for you.
 You can't get much better than that!
-After running defansy on my OSCP exam hosts, I was given a treasure chest full of information that helped me to start on each host and pass on my first try.
+After running defensy on my OSCP exam hosts, I was given a treasure chest full of information that helped me to start on each host and pass on my first try.
 The best part of the tool is that it automatically launches further enumeration scans based on the initial port scans (e.g. run enum4linux if SMB is detected).
 The only bad part is that I did not use this tool sooner!
 Thanks Tib3rius.
 >
 >\- rufy (rooted 4/5 exam hosts)

-> defansy allows a security researcher to iteratively scan hosts and identify potential attack vectors.
+> defensy allows a security researcher to iteratively scan hosts and identify potential attack vectors.
 Its true power comes in the form of performing scans in the background while the attacker is working on another host.
 I was able to start my scans and finish a specific host I was working on - and then return to find all relevant scans completed.
 I was then able to immediately begin trying to gain initial access instead of manually performing the active scanning process.
-I will continue to use defansy in future penetration tests and CTFs, and highly recommend you do the same.
+I will continue to use defensy in future penetration tests and CTFs, and highly recommend you do the same.
 >
 >\- waar (rooted 4.99/5 exam hosts)

 > "If you have to do a task more than twice a day, you need to automate it."
-That's a piece of advice that an old boss gave to me. defansy takes that lesson to heart.
-Whether you're sitting in the exam, or in the PWK labs, you can fire off defansy and let it work its magic.
+That's a piece of advice that an old boss gave to me. defensy takes that lesson to heart.
+Whether you're sitting in the exam, or in the PWK labs, you can fire off defensy and let it work its magic.
 I had it running during my last exam while I worked on the buffer overflow.
 By the time I finished, all the enum data I needed was there for me to go through.
 10/10 would recommend for anyone getting into CTF, and anyone who has been at this a long time.
 >
 >\- whoisflynn